-THE VEDIC VILLAGE ∗∗∗∗∗∗∗ Shankara Agrahara:
+THE VEDIC VILLAGE ∗∗∗∗∗∗∗ Shankara Agraharam:

-The design and layout of Shankara Agrahara, the Vedic village, is a oasis like cluster of peace and calm in the hustle and bustle of the city.
+The design and layout of Shankara Agraharam, the Vedic village, is a oasis like cluster of peace and calm in the hustle and bustle of the city.
 It provides the much needed solace to the hectic life of the people of this silicon city.
 At the, Vedic village, there is knowledge being imparted at one side and Goddess Sri Sharadamba, Lord Sri Chandramouleshwara and Sri Adi Shankara showering the blessings on the devotees on the other side.

-Shankara Agrahara, The Vedic Village is built on the ideologies of Sanathana Dharma like Asammoha, Sama, Bhava, Ahimsa, Samata, Tusti for attaining the highest order of spiritual intelligence and to lead in the right path towards godliness and attain moksha.
+Shankara Agraharam, The Vedic Village is built on the ideologies of Sanathana Dharma like Asammoha, Sama, Bhava, Ahimsa, Samata, Tusti for attaining the highest order of spiritual intelligence and to lead in the right path towards godliness and attain moksha.